 CreditReport.com is owned and operated by Experian, which is one of the major credit bureaus and is a massive publicly-traded company.
 In general, Experian is a fairly reputable company.

-CreditReport.com really does provide customers with a copy of their Experian credit report at no cost.
-The company does not even require users to input a credit card in order to receive their report.
+CreditReport.com really does provide customers with a copy of their Experian credit report with no extra charge.
+The monitoring service does not even require users to input a credit card in order to receive their report.
+Those who obtain a membership with CreditReport.com will find that its service includes a fraud alert system that will report and send alerts if there is any suspicious activity that occurs on their credit reports.

 CreditReport.com uses the FICO credit scoring model, which is the same model used by the vast majority of lenders.
 Customers can be confident that the credit score they receive is the same one being looked at by potential creditors.

 One of the benefits of being backed by a large company is that it provides comprehensive security and shielding of client information.
-Because CreditReport.com is certified by both McAfee and Entrust, users can rest assured that their information is as well-protected.
+Because CreditReport.com is certified by both McAfee and Entrust, users can rest assured that their credit accounts and other information are as well-protected.

 Unfortunately, CreditReport.com only provides credit reports from Experian, therefore leaving out the two other major bureaus (Equifax and TransUnion).
 This leaves a gap in coverage and may not provide customers with a completely accurate view of their comprehensive credit score.